New Castle Secondary

 The New Castle Secondary is an active railroad line in the U.S. state of Delaware operated by Norfolk Southern (NS).
 The line connects the Shellpot Branch (or Shellpot Secondary) and the Shellpot Industrial Track (Edgemoor Yard) in Wilmington, Delaware to the north with the Delmarva Secondary in Porter, Delaware to the south.
 On the north, the New Connection Industrial Track helps form a wye at the connection to the Shellpot Branch.
 The New Castle Secondary connects NS to the Port of Wilmington terminal and the terminal at Reybold which is accessed by a brief running track off of the New Castle near Porter, Delaware.
 On the south end it connects to the Delmarva Division.

 It passes through its namesake New Castle, Delaware, underneath I-295 and traverses the Narrow Dyke Canal and Magazine Ditch near their mouths along the shore of the Delaware River.

 Description

 The line begins at its northern terminus in Wilmington just west of the Christina River at a wye with the Shellpot Branch.
 It connects to various chemical plants and terminals in the Pigeon Point area and then passes beneath the Delaware Turnpike before passing through New Castle.
 West of New Castle it provides a connection to an industrial area south of Army Creek and then crosses over the South Dupont Highway.
-In Bear, Delaware it crosses under Delaware Route 1 and on the west end it provides a connection to an Amtrak rail yard and car shops just before its terminus where it connects to the Pomeroy and Newark Railroad, Reybold Industrial Track and the Delmarva Secondary.
+In Bear, Delaware it crosses under Delaware Route 1 and on the west end it provides a connection to an Amtrak rail yard and car shops just before its terminus where it connects to the Reybold Industrial Track and the Delmarva Secondary.